Financial-Times/origami/components/o-typography/MIGRATION.md

 ```
 #### Markup

-Update your markup to use the `o3-typography` JSX template ([o3-typography JSX documentation](https://o3.origami.ft.com/?path=/docs/core-o3-typography--jsx-documentation)) if your web application uses it.
+Replace `o-typography` classes in your HTML code with the `o3-typography` alternative described below.

-Alternatively, replace `o-typography` classes in your HTML code with the `o3-typography` alternative described below.
+Note that we now use two scales, see our [typography guidelines](https://origami-beta.ft.com/guides/typography/) for more information.
+We also recommend using use case classes where apropriate, and using scale tokens where there is not a close enough use case equivalent.

 ###### Body elements